 Source

-AASB 1060.44 Note 24: Other liabiliti es
+AASB 1060.44 Note 24: Other liabilities

-AASB 1060.20, 28 and 31(e) 2022 (\$) 2021 (\$)
+AASB 1060.20, 28, 31(e) 2022 2021 (\$) (\$)

-AASB 1060.159 Contract Liabilities -
+AASB 1060.159 Contract Liabilities - -

-Refund liabilities
+Refund liabilities - -

-Other [describe]

-- -
+Other [describe] - -

 Other liabilities are classified in the statement of financial position as:

-Current -
+Current - -

-Non-current

-- -
+Non-current - -

-Income of not-for-profit entities arising from transfers of finan icial assets
+Income of not-for-profit entities arising from transfers of financial assets

-AASB 1060.233 A not-for-profit entity shall disclose the opening and closing bala arising from transfers to enable an entity to acquire or construct assets to be controlled by the entity and the associated liabilities if not otherwise separately presented or disclosed. recognisable non -financial
+AASB 1060.233 A not-for-profit entity shall disclose the opening and closing balances of financial assets arising from transfers to enable an entity to acquire or construct recognisable non-financial assets to be controlled by the entity and the associated liabilities arising from such transfers, if not otherwise separately presented or disclosed.

-AASB 1060.234 A not-for-profit entity shall disclose information about its obligation including a description of when the entity typically satisfies its obast the asset is constructed, upon completion of construction or v oligations (for exa mple,
+AASB 1060.234 A not-for-profit entity shall disclose information about its obligations under such transfers, including a description of when the entity typically satisfies its obligations (for example, as the asset is constructed, upon completion of construction or when the asset is acquired).

 Further subclassification of line items

-AASB 1060.44 An entity shall disclose, either in the statement of financial positic subclassifications of the line items presented, classified in a man entity's operation.
+AASB 1060.44 An entity shall disclose, either in the statement of financial position or in the notes, further subclassifications of the line items presented, classified in a manner appropriate to the entity's operation.